Last month at Access, we rolled out a new perk that employees have been talking – and high-fiving – about ever since.

 Last month my family and I saved over $40 a night at our family's favorite Southern California hotel with my company discount program.
 We secured rates significantly lower than other popular online travel booking engines advertised, and I had my employer to thank for it.

 Employers can help soften the financial blow of vacations by negotiating discounts to help make trips more affordable.
-Whether through a formal employee discount program like Access Perks, or direct relationships with travel vendors, these savings can make a huge difference for employees.
+Whether through a formal employee discount program like Access Perks, contracting with a private label / white label travel platform, or through direct relationships with travel vendors, these savings can make a huge difference for employees.

 - Offer travel assistance as incentives and bonuses